-When asked why I became a lawyer I usually say because it seemed like a smart thing to do.
+When asked why I became a lawyer, I usually say that it seemed like a smart thing to do.
 Unlike some of my law school classmates, I had no illusions of becoming either a great advocate or a legal scholar.
-All I wanted was a nice income and a respectable station in life.
+All I wanted was a comfortable income and a respectable station in life.
 For me, law was a safe career choice, not a passion.

-My only concern was that as a creative, emotive, right-brain type, I would not be able to make my mind do whatever it is that lawyer minds do to think like lawyers.
-But an old and slightly intoxicated lawyer I met at a brewery told me that the real danger was that once you start thinking like a lawyer it becomes difficult to think any other way.
+My only concern was that as a creative, emotive, right-brain type, I would not be able to think like a lawyer, examining a situation from all angles in a logical way, for example.
+Then, an old and slightly intoxicated lawyer I met at a brewery told me that the real danger was that once you start thinking like a lawyer it becomes difficult to think any other way.

-That process began on the first day of law school when the dean told our petrified first-year class that before we could become lawyers we had to learn how to think like lawyers.
+That process began on the first day of law school when the dean told our petrified first-year class that before we could become lawyers we had to learn how to think differently.
 One student had the nerve to ask the dean how we would know when he had learned to think like lawyers.
-The Dean shot back when you get paid to think!
+The Dean shot back with, "When you get paid to think!"